RoonLabs/roon-connect-stream-example/README.md

 Back in the console where you ran this sample:

-1. Hit enter a few times and make sure you see the prompt.
+1. Hit enter a few times to ensure you see the prompt.
 2. You can type `play http://strm112.1.fm/dubstep_mobile_mp3` and hit enter.
 It will take a few seconds to start streaming/buffering, but you should hear Roon playing this stream and see your brand taking over the bottom bar.
 3. You can type `help` for more commands.

+## Turning this into something real

+You will want to modify `test.mjs` and change the following stuff at a minimum:

+1) the stuff passed in to `re.init()`
+2) the stuff passed to `re.play()`

+You will probably want to modify the following:

+3) `const logger =`
+4) remove all the interactive prompt stuff